-Producing fake alcohol is being seen as a way of making money, and it’s sold cheaply.
-But it’s a problem because of the risks it poses to people’s health, causing anything from nausea to blindness and even death.
+Producing fake alcohol is being seen as a way of making money and it can be bought cheaply.
+However it’s a big problem because of the risks it poses to people’s health, it can cause anything from nausea to blindness and even death.

 Fake or illegally produced alcohol is alcohol that is produced in unlicensed distilleries or people's homes and intended for sale.
-It is illegal (1) to distill and sell alcohol to the public in the UK without a licence from HM Revenue & Customs (HMRC).
+It is illegal to distill and sell alcohol to the public in the UK without a licence from HM Revenue & Customs (HMRC)1.

 “We’re very concerned about this trend in the availability of fake alcohol,” says Ron Gainsford, Chief Executive of the Trading Standards Institute.
 “It’s not just about false bargains, counterfeit spirits and wine could be lethal.”